List of oldest banks in India

 This list of the oldest banks in Indian subcontinent includes financial institutions that were founded in the 18th and 19th centuries.
 Listed are the forty oldest banks in India, which includes all financial institutions founded prior to 1850.

 The oldest bank in India is The Madras Bank (1683), followed by the Bank of Bombay, founded in 1720, which is then followed by the Bank of Hindustan, founded in 1770.

 Imperial Bank of India was succeeded by State Bank of India in 1955 and State Bank of Pakistan in 1948 respectively whose origins can be traced back to the Bank of Calcutta.
-It was founded in 1806, though the tenth to be founded.
+It was founded in 1806, although some of its precursors are even older, this includes the The Madras Bank (1683).